shiloyair88/wave-power/README.md

 https://www.unidata.ucar.edu/software/netcdf/

-If God wills,(we joked.h-it's healthy),in the future, we will uploaded the files that includes functions that analysis the results.
+If God wills, in the future, we will uploaded the files that includes functions that analysis the results.

 Documnet: